 But if you are following this guide for CentOS 7, then you need to copy-paste the below code into your terminal window:

 Protect your Android device from malware,adware and all using RethinkDNS: All in one tool to get firewall, adblocker, DNS-over-HTTPS

 Once the above method is complete, you need to log out of your current session, and after that, you can log in to test the bash-completion feature on your machine.

 Finally, I can use the bash-completion method in AlmaLinux.

-That’s all to enable bash completion or TAB completion feature in AlmaLinux/RHEL based distributions.
+That’s all to enable bash completion or TAB completion features in AlmaLinux/RHEL based distributions.

-If you are facing any other problem, then you can use our site search option to find other how-to and troubleshoot steps articles.
+If you are facing any other problem, then you can use our site search option to find other how-to and troubleshooting steps articles.